frankfeder/pyber-analysis/README.md

 2. Related to #1, recommend further analysis to identify driver categories.
 It's possible that a small amount of drivers are responsible for a majority of performed rides, or that many drivers do one ride and then delete the app.

-3. Recommend creating box-and-whiskers visualizations (or otherwise conducting outlier analysis) for the data falling outside the visualized period to confirm that there aren't erroneous outliers skewing the summary stats in a way that would inhibit our ability to use the visualization and the summary stats together in making business decisions.

-4. Recommend a similar visualizaton focusing on change in Average Fare by week per region, instead of total fare.
+3. Recommend a similar visualizaton focusing on change in Average Fare by week per region, instead of total fare.
 Could be helpful to display both on the same graph, using two different y-axes.

-5. Recommend redoing visualization using ```resample("W-TUE")```, to make sure the first data point shown in the visualization isn't misleading.
+4. Recommend redoing visualization using ```resample("W-TUE")```, to make sure the first data point shown in the visualization isn't misleading.

-6. Recommend further investigation into the "President's Day Spike".
+5. Recommend further investigation into the "President's Day Spike".
 This is one of our highest-earning weeks of the first quarter across all regions, and identifing the cause may suggest opporunities to improve revenue during the rest of the year.